openvinotoolkit/open_model_zoo/demos/python_demos/facies_classification_demo/README.md

-# Facies segmentation Python* Demo
+# Facies classification Python* Demo

 This demo demonstrate how to run facies classification using OpenVINO&trade;